mostafax/mostafax.github.io/_posts/2025-04-3-mlops-medium-teams.md

 categories: mlops medium-teams
 ---

+> How to upgrade your MLOps stack and workflows as your team grows beyond notebooks and quick hacks.

 ## Intro

 In [Part 1](https://mostafax.github.io/mlops-small-teams/), we looked at how small ML teams (usually 1 to 3 people) can set up a lightweight and practical MLOps foundation in the cloud.
 But as your team grows and more models make it to production, things start to get messy—fast.